Table of Contents

 This article will go through…

-- How to connect to the Instagram API quickly and easily (go here)
+- How to connect to (and use) the Instagram API quickly and easily (go here)

 - What you can and can’t build with the Instagram API (go here)